stvnrs/psellular/README.md

 # psellular
-Provides a cell like structure for running scripts inspires by MATLAB
+Provides a cell like structure for running scripts inspired by the code cell feature of MATLAB (thanks to @adzsroka for the idea!)